The Industry Studies Program (ISP)

-The Industry Studies Program is devoted to studying the economic organization of industries, firms and markets.
-The principal goal of the program is to promote and foster high quality academic research on this topic.
-Click here to read the entire statement.
+The Industry Studies Program is devoted to studying the economic organization of industries, firms, and markets.
+The principal goal of the program is to promote and foster high quality academic.

 Grants run through ISP

 All faculty members are encouraged to run appropriate grants through ISP.
 Grants run through ISP must be approved by the ISP director and by the Dean’s office.
-The procedures for running a grant through ISP are simple, and an instruction sheet can be obtained from the department Grants Coordinator.
-If you are doubtful about whether your proposal is appropriate for ISP please check it out with Professor Albert Ma in advance.
+The procedures for running a grant through ISP are simple, and an instruction sheet can be obtained from the Administrative Coordinator.
+If you are doubtful about whether your proposal is appropriate for ISP please check it out with the ISP Director in advance.